Biography

 TV and Film

-Her music has also found a second home on screen.
-Tracks from her later albums have been featured in series like The Good Wife (“I Luv How U Feel”), Switched at Birth (“Crazy Girls”), Intervention (“History”), Dominion (“Christening”), The Nine Lives of Chloe King (“Na Na Na”), Greek (“Na Na Na”), Brothers & Sisters (“Ride It”, “Be With U Tonite”), and Ugly Betty (“I Luv How U Feel”).
-In 2019, her breakout hit “I Think We’re Alone Now” went viral again thanks to The Umbrella Academy, sending the song back up the iTunes charts and landing it at No. 1 on the Billboard TV Songs chart.
+Her music has also found a strong presence across film and television.
+Tracks from her later albums have been featured in series including The Good Wife (“I Luv How U Feel”), Switched at Birth (“Crazy Girls”), Intervention (“History”), Dominion (“Christening”), The Nine Lives of Chloe King (“Na Na Na”), Greek (“Na Na Na”), Brothers & Sisters (“Ride It”, “Be With U Tonite”), and Ugly Betty (“I Luv How U Feel”).

 Awards and Recognition